NixOS/nix/README.md

 Nix, the purely functional package manager
 ------------------------------------------

 Nix is a new take on package management that is fairly unique.
-Because of it's purity aspects, a lot of issues found in traditional package managers don't appear with Nix.
+Because of its purity aspects, a lot of issues found in traditional package managers don't appear with Nix.

+*Darwinix* is an OSX-specific port of nix that integrates more tightly with Xcode, avoiding a host of problems introduced by the fact that the vast majority of OSX's system libraries are closed-source.

 To find out more about the tool, usage and installation instructions, please read the manual, which is available on the Nix website at